 The death of a legendary artist and musician best known as, “Prince”, came as a sudden shock to the world on April 21, 2016.
-Prince released his first studio solo album at the age of nineteen and is known for his celebrated chart topping records such as “Purple Rain”, “When Doves Cry” and “Kiss”.
+Prince released his first studio solo album at the age of nineteen and is known for his celebrated chart-topping records such as “Purple Rain”, “When Doves Cry” and “Kiss”.

 Conversely, those closest to Prince stated that he left behind more than his music.
-Although, Prince may have shied away from publicizing his efforts, his ex-wife, Manuela Testolini, described him as a “fierce philanthropist” in a statement following his death.
+Although Prince may have shied away from publicizing his efforts, his ex-wife, Manuela Testolini, described him as a “fierce philanthropist” in a statement following his death.
 Reverend Al Sharpton also commented on Prince’s philanthropic efforts.
 During an appearance on MSNBC, Sharpton stated, “What many people didn’t know is that he [Prince] would support many of our civil rights causes”.

 After the 2012 shooting that led to Trayvon Martin’s death, Prince donated money to the Martin family.
 Trayvon Martin was an unarmed seventeen year old who was shot and killed by a neighborhood watch member, George Zimmerman.
-Trayvon’s tragic death sparked national controversy over racial profiling, which ignited conversations about race relations in the United States.
+Trayvon’s tragic death sparked a national controversy over racial profiling, which ignited conversations about race relations in the United States.

 In this statement, Prince was referring to the Black Lives Matter movement which was stimulated by the 2014 police killing of an unarmed Michael Brown in Ferguson, Missouri.
 He donated $1.5 million through a charity concert that donated to Black Lives Matter and other social justice organizations in line with the message.